Kristopher38/TIS-3D-workbench/module-info.md

 This document lists information that can be queried with the `getModule` function.
 All queried data is returned in a table with key-value pairs.

-In addition to the module-specific data specified below, all modules also return their name under the key `name`.
+In addition to the module-specific data specified below, all modules also return their name under the key `name`, boolean `success` indicating an error/success of the call and `reason` containing explanation of the error, if there was any.

 ## Execution module